Kloeckner & Co warns on 2012 profit on weak Europe

-FRANKFURT, May 9 (Reuters) - Kloeckner & Co, Europe’s biggest independent steel trader, said it would only reach its 2012 profit target if Europe’s economy improved in the second half of the year.
+FRANKFURT (Reuters) - Kloeckner & Co (KCOGn.DE), Europe’s biggest independent steel trader, said it would only reach its 2012 profit target if Europe’s economy improved in the second half of the year.

 “In Europe, as we expected, the environment remains difficult.
 With substantial overcapacity dominating the market, competition is very fierce,” Chief Executive Gisbert Ruehl said in a statement on Wednesday.